christopherpoole/CADMesh/README.md

 # Notice
 This `master` branch is where development occurs.
-Make sure you checkout `v1.1` if your are trying to compile the latest release, or [download it from here] (https://github.com/christopherpoole/CADMesh/releases/tag/v1.1).
+Make sure you checkout `v1.1` if your are trying to compile the latest release, or [download it from here](https://github.com/christopherpoole/CADMesh/releases/tag/v1.1).

 CADMesh version 2.0 is under development right now, with a new API that is much easier to use: